sushmitabokati/School_District_Analaysis/README.md

 ### Problem:
 School district has found the discrepencies with the marks in one of the school.
-School district administration have decided to take away Mathematics marks for the Thomas High School and they want to know if it has any impact on the overall population.
+School district administration have decided to take away score for the Thomas High School and they want to know if it has any impact on the overall population.
 They have also requested some of the key stats like top schools with highest pass rate based on the budget, size and type.

 ### Execution